serdeliverance/x-mentor/README.md

 docker-compose up
 ```

-Go to http://localhost:3000 and welcome to X-Mentor!
+Wait until Keycloak and x-mentor-core are ready, then go to http://localhost:3000.
+Welcome to X-Mentor!